MorevM/vue-transitions/README.md

 Custom options allows to change component names and default prop values.

+> It's recommended to use named export `plugin` instead of default export when setting custom options to get proper type information. \
+> See code examples below.

 <details>
   <summary><code>How to register globally only some transitions / change component names?</code></summary>
   <br />